Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 ## UX (User experience)

-The goal of this project is to build a visually appealing memory game in a comic book style using the marvel universe as the theme.I want it to really stand out and look impressive for the user.
-Ease of understanding will be key so that the user can jump straight in with no issues.
-As its quite a simple layout it will need to be clean with complementing colours.
-I want something the user will enjoy and come back to play again.

 ### User Goals:
 * A website that offers an easily understandable memory game.
 * Attractive call to action to encourage high level of engagement.